 In the course of his Debevoise career, he represented states, multinational corporations, international organizations, and nongovernmental organizations.
 At the time of his retirement from Debevoise, Mr. Donovan had long served as co-chair of both its International Disputes Resolution Group and its Public International Law Group.

-Mr. Donovan also regularly sits as arbitrator in international cases, including under the auspices of ICSID, the ICC, and the ICDR, as president, chair, sole arbitrator, and co-arbitrator.
+Mr. Donovan has also regularly sat as arbitrator in international cases, including under the auspices of ICSID, the PCA, the ICC, and the ICDR, as president, chair, sole arbitrator, and co-arbitrator.

-Mr. Donovan is the Immediate Past President of the International Council for Commercial Arbitration (ICCA), the leading global organization of international arbitrators and arbitration practitioners.
-He earlier served as President of the American Society of International Law (ASIL) and Chair of the Institute for Transnational Arbitration (ITA).
-He serves as a Member of the U.S. Department of State’s Advisory Committee on International Law, a Member of the Advisory Committees of the American Law Institute for the Restatement (Fourth) of Foreign Relations Law of the United States and for the Restatement of the U.S. Law of International Commercial Arbitration and a Member of the Board of Human Rights First and Chair of its Litigation Committee.
-He teaches International Arbitration and International Investment Law and Arbitration at the New York University School of Law and International Investment Arbitration at Tsinghua University in Beijing.
-He regularly speaks and writes on international law, international arbitration, and international litigation topics.
+Among many other positions, Mr. Donovan served as President of the International Council for Commercial Arbitration (ICCA) from 2016 to 2018; as President of the American Society of International Law (ASIL) from 2012 to 2014; and as Chair of the Institute for Transnational Arbitration (ITA) from 2000 to 2005.
+He has served as a Member of the U.S. Department of State’s Advisory Committee on International Law and as a Member of the Advisory Committees of the American Law Institute for the Restatement (Fourth) of Foreign Relations Law of the United States and for the Restatement of the U.S. Law of International Commercial and Investor-State Arbitration.